The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-How often do you feel so hungry that you just have to eat something?
+How often do you feel so hungry that you just must eat something?

 NEVER OCCASIONALLY VERY OFTEN